-It would be best if you changed your toothbrush every three months to be sure that it can brush the teeth effectively.
+It would be best if you changed your toothbrush every three months to ensure it can brush your teeth effectively.

 3. Chew sugarless gum

 Chewing sugarless promotes the production of saliva.
-It helps in reducing the acidity of the plaque, kills the bacteria, and moistens the mouth.
+It helps reduce the plaque’s acidity, kills the bacteria, and moistens the mouth.

 4. Lifestyle changes

-Alcohol consumption dehydrates the body, and this will cause the mouth to be dry.
-The morning hangover is the worst thing to have after heavy drinking and the bad breath that it accompanies.
+Alcohol consumption dehydrates the body, and this causes the mouth to dry.
+The morning hangover is the worst thing after heavy drinking and the bad breath it accompanies.
 Therefore, moderate drinking is advisable as it reduces bad breath.

-Also, if you are changing your diet to lose weight, please make sure it is supervised and monitored by a qualified professional so as not to have a side effect of bad breath.
+Also, if you are changing your diet to lose weight, please ensure it is supervised and monitored by a qualified professional so as not to have a side effect of bad breath.